Brightspace/brightspace-integration/oslo/docs/oslo-docs.md

 ## Oslo LMS controller route and fetching from the lang cache

 [OSLO controller in the LMS](https://github.com/Brightspace/lms/blob/master/lp/framework/web/D2L.LP.Web/UI/Globalization/Oslo/Controllers/OsloController.cs)
-  - The OsloController will use the OSLO config file brought in from the build step to match the passed in Collection.
-The config file is also used to know which parser to use, defined in the `serge.json` of the respective web component.
-Then using existing `LanguageSource` framework we fetch the collection and return it, with the `etag` on the response.
+  - The `OsloController` determines which parser to use and fetches the appropriate collection using the existing `LanguageSource` framework
+  - Parser is determined using the config file
+  - Collection is returned with an `etag` onthe response